Teaching Your Kids About Money – Do You Do It? Or Do You Shy Away From The Subject?

 As a parent you are constantly teaching your kids things: good manners, how to use cutlery, sharing, caring and many others.
 But do you feel comfortable teaching your kids about money?

-Yet learning about money is something we surely all recognise as essential and wish we were better at it from an earlier age.
+Yet learning about money is something we surely all recognize as essential and wish we were better at it from an earlier age.
 As a parent we have the perfect opportunity to teach our kids about money over many years.

 In the ideal world by the time they are 18 and going off to college/university they will know everything we know about money.